Temptation by Mabel Rollins Harris

 Watch these young children being tempted with a marshmallow as they go through the “Marshmallow Test” like the one originally designed by Walter Mischel.
 An important message for parents to keep in mind.

-Now, more than ever, parents need to help kids develop self-control.
-After all, we want them to be self-governing someday!
+Now, more than ever, parents need to help our children develop self-control.
+After all, we want them to be self-governing, well-functioning adults one day!

-I don’t know about the “psychology” of self-control, but I do know about the “spirituality” of self-control.
+I could talk about the ‘psychology’ of self-control, but it is more powerful to understand it in a ‘spiritual’ sense.
 Paul lists self-control as one of the fruits of the Spirit:

 Sane Steps for Developing Self-Control In Children